tasuten/gcalc.vim/README.md

     :GCalc the answer to life the universe and everything
     # => 42

-# Known problem
+# Known problems
-These problem are caused by Google Suggest API's data format.
+These problems are caused by Google Suggest API's data format.
 This plugin print first element of Google Suggest API's suggest data, so sometimes this plugin print unwished result.